owickstrom/writing-a-screencast-video-editor-in-haskell/src/slides.md

 - Used in video classifier
 - Parallel comparison of pixel arrays
-- Conversion from JuicyPixels frames to massiv arrays
+- No-copy conversion from JuicyPixels frames to massiv arrays
 - Lower-resolution proxy media helps with performance

 ## Pipes